Sixth chords

 Original:

-The two chords Imaj7 and IVmaj7 (here in G major) are often enough to provid the basis for a whole song.
+The two chords Imaj7 and IVmaj7 (here in G major) are often enough to provide the basis for a whole song.
 "Waiting In Vain" by Bob Marley is a well-known example.

 Modified:

-Common chord tones and a melancholy mood are the purpose to modificate the standard chord progression of this example.
-The result may remind you of Lionel Richies "Hello".
+Common chord tones and a melancholy mood are the purpose to modificate the standard chord progression of this example— reminiscent of Lionel Richie's "Hello".

 Example 2: